ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Snow.
+         <h3>Overnight</h3>Snow likely.
 Cloudy.
 Low around 20, with temperatures rising to around 23 overnight.
-North northwest wind around 16 mph, with gusts
+North northwest wind around 16 mph, with
-         as high as 29 mph.
-Chance of precipitation is 80%.
+         gusts as high as 29 mph.
+Chance of precipitation is 70%.
 New snow accumulation of 1 to 2 inches possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">